The Birth of A Nation (1915) 0 Stars

 However, one must attempt to look past the racism of the film and discuss its other elements.
 I would argue that, unlike many of its predecessors who took their inspiration from theatre, this film seems to draw from, mainly Russian, novels; namely ‘War and Peace’.
 This is more true of the first half of the film than the second (in which it descends into racist propaganda), yet even the fact that it is divided into parts alludes greatly to ‘The Novel’.
 A fault with the film is its silence: with a number of films of the era the lack of speech isn’t a problem, unfortunately this film fails in that respect.
 We are subjected to long scenes of dialogue, often little expressive movement and few to no title screens to aid us.

-This film has been credited by many as ‘the greatest film of all time’: the only reasons I could find for saying this would be firstly if I was a racist, and secondly for how influential this film has been within the industry; this, being one of the few good features of the film I have found, is potentially rather important and is the sole reason for it not getting 0 stars.
+This film has been credited by many as ‘the greatest film of all time’: the only reasons I could find for saying this would be firstly if I was a racist, and secondly for how influential this film has been within the industry.
 If one were to strip this film down purely to its cinematography and general plot development, then it would be easily relatable to many successful films which followed it.
 The malicious presentation of John Wilkes Booth given through masterful camerawork and lighting; furthermore the tension created throughout the second part climaxing when the ‘good guys’ save the day and the lovers unite, is one of the most widely used storylines of all time.

 To conclude, if it weren’t for the films severely racial tendencies and lack of speech; it would in fact be one of the greatest films of all time due to its massive influence over cinema since in both plot development and cinematography.
 It is simply a shame that its subject matter also inspired such abuse and hatred of the racial manner.